ArpitB95/eng_122_virtulisation/README.md

 ## What is Dev env & benefits
+- A DevOps environment is the virtual environment where developers run their code and dependencies for their testing.
 - A development environment is the collection of processes and tools that are used to develop the source code for a program or software product.
 This involves the entire environment that supports the process end to end, including development, staging and production servers.

 ### Benefits of DevOps